Amine Chermiti

-Amine Chermiti (أمين الشرميطي; born 26 December 1987) is a Tunisian former professional footballer who played as a striker.
+Mohamed Amine Chermiti (أمين الشرميطي محمد; born 26 December 1987) is a Tunisian former professional footballer who played as a striker.

 Club career

 Chermiti was mentioned as one of the African players of the year due to his performance in the African Champions League, where he scored eight goals in the tournament.
 He is credited for Étoile Sahel's superb performance in the CAF Champions League.

 On 6 August 2008, he officially transferred to Hertha BSC and played his first match for them the following day in the first round of the German Cup.
 On 11 August 2009, Chermiti was loaned to Saudi Arabian top club Al-Ittihad for one year and returned on 30 June 2010.

 On 5 July 2010, Chermiti signed a four-year contract with FC Zürich until summer 2014.

 On 29 January 2016, Chermiti signed with Gazélec Ajaccio on a one-year contract, with an option for a further year.

 He then signed for Saudi Arabian club Al-Fayha in January 2019, and played seven games in the season without scoring.

 In August 2019, he signed for Indian Super League club Mumbai City FC.
 He started in their opening game, and scored the winning goal in a 1–0 victory against Kerala Blasters.